apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nasdaq 100 futures rise as investors parse latest tech earnings, await jobs data: Live updates**
+**Ozone Layer Healing Progresses as 2024 Antarctic Hole Ranks Among the Smallest in Decades**

-You can read more about it [here](https://www.cnbc.com/2024/10/31/stock-market-today-live-updates.html).
+You can read more about it [here](https://dailygalaxy.com/2024/11/ozone-layer-healing-2024-antarctic-hole/).

 ## Requirements
 - Python 3.8